Praveen0095/Exploratory-data-analysis/README.md

 Key Findings:
 1. Airfare is NOT a strong predictor of passenger count on its own.
 There are other factors driving demand (seasonality, route, competition, etc.).

-2. For every 1% increase in airfare, passenger volume increases by 1.32% (approximately)

-   For every 1% increase in airfare, passenger volume increases by 1.32%.
+2. For every 1% increase in airfare, passenger volume increases by 1.32% (approximately).For every 1% increase in passenger volume, airfare increases by 0.76%

    This is counterintuitive and unusual — it suggests:

      Higher fares are associated with MORE passengers (not fewer) This could indicate:

        Premium/popular routes where people fly regardless of price Seasonal effect (high-demand periods have both higher fares AND more passengers) Reverse causality (high demand drives prices up, not vice versa) Missing variables distorting the relationship

 The coefficient is statistically significant (p-value = 0.000), so this relationship is real, not random

-For every 1% increase in passenger volume, airfare increases by 0.76%

-3. Statistical Significance (p-value: 3.57e-85)
-The F-statistic p-value is essentially 0, meaning the overall model is highly significant.
-Even though R² is low, the airfare-passenger relationship found here is definitely real.

 ---